fangwei123456/spikingjelly/docs/source/clock_driven_en/2_encoding.rst

 Where :math:`\beta` is usually :math:`1.5`, for the same feature, all Gaussian curves have the same shape, and the symmetry axis positions are different.

-After the Gaussian curve is generated, the Gaussian function value corresponding to each input is calculated, and these function values are linearly converted into the pulse firing time between ``[0, max_spike_time - 1]``.
+After the Gaussian curve is generated, the Gaussian function value corresponding to each input is calculated, and these function values are linearly converted into the spike firing time between ``[0, max_spike_time - 1]``.
-In addition, for the pulses delivered at the last moment, it is considered that there is no pulse delivery.
+In addition, for the spikes delivered at the last moment, it is considered that there is no spike delivery.

 According to the above steps, the encoding of the input data is completed.

 Interval encoder
 -------------------

-The interval encoder is an encoder that emits a pulse every ``T`` time steps.
+The interval encoder is an encoder that emits a spike every ``T`` time steps.
 The encoder is relatively simple and will not be detailed here.